Transformers · OrevateAI

 • Unexplained weight loss.

-• Phlegm production that significantly interferes with your daily life.
+• A chronic cough that interferes with daily life.

 Frequently Asked Questions

-How long does it take to get rid of phlegm?
+How long does it take for phlegm to clear?

 Conclusion: Your Path to Clearer Airways